ohir/toggler/README.md

 ## Features

 **Toggler** object keeps state of up to 63 boolean values (items) that can be manipulated one by one or in concert. _Radio group_ behaviour can be declared on up to 20 separated groups of items.
-Independent _disabled_ flag is avaliable for every item – to be used from within UI builders.
+Independent _disabled_ property is avaliable for every item – to be used from within UI builders.

 **Toggler** was designed specifically for singleton _Models_ and for _observer_ style state flows, though it can be used also in _reactive_ state management architectures via its `state` and `clone` copying constructors.
 For safe use within a singleton _Model_ Toggler has built-in data race detection and automatically skips changes coming from an outdated ancestor state.